 In 2014, Mr. Millstein received Columbia Law School’s most prestigious award, The Medal for Excellence.
 In 2007, the Columbia Engineering School Alumni Association awarded him the inaugural Samuel Johnson Medal for Distinguished Achievement.
 In June 2006, the National Law Journal named Mr. Millstein to its list of 100 Most Influential Lawyers in America.
 In 2001, he received the first Award for Excellence in Corporate Governance by the International Corporate Governance Network.
 In 1998, Columbia Business School awarded Mr. Millstein the Benjamin Botwinick Prize for Ethical Practice in the Professions for his pioneering work in the corporate governance movement.
 Mr. Millstein was awarded an Honorary Doctorate of Humane Letters by Yeshiva University in 1988 and, in 1980, awarded by the French Government the rank of “Chevalier” (Knight) of the National Order of Merit.

 Mr. Millstein is an elected Fellow of the American Academy of Arts & Sciences and a frequent lecturer and author on corporate governance, antitrust, and government regulation.
-Included among his many publications are: The Recurrent Crisis in Corporate Governance (co-author, Palgrave, 2003; paperback by Stanford University Press, August 2004); a trilogy of articles published in The Business Lawyer - "The Evolution of the Certifying Board" (1992), "The Professional Board" (1995), and "The Responsible Board" (1997); The Limits of Corporate Power (co-author, MacMillan, 1981); The Impact of the Modern Corporation (co-editor, Columbia University Press, 1984); The Battle for Corporate Control: Shareholder Rights, Stakeholder Interests, and Managerial Responsibility (contributing author, New York University, 1991); and "Can the Board of Directors Help the American Corporation Earn the Immortality It Holds So Dear?" in The U.S. Business Corporation: An Institution in Transition (contributing co-author, American Academy of Arts & Sciences, Ballinger Publishing Co., 1988).
+Included among his many publications are: The Activist Director: Lessons from the Boardroom and the Future of the Corporation (author, Columbia University Press, December 2016); The Recurrent Crisis in Corporate Governance (co-author, Palgrave, 2003; paperback by Stanford University Press, August 2004); a trilogy of articles published in The Business Lawyer - "The Evolution of the Certifying Board" (1992), "The Professional Board" (1995), and "The Responsible Board" (1997); The Limits of Corporate Power (co-author, MacMillan, 1981); The Impact of the Modern Corporation (co-editor, Columbia University Press, 1984); The Battle for Corporate Control: Shareholder Rights, Stakeholder Interests, and Managerial Responsibility (contributing author, New York University, 1991); and "Can the Board of Directors Help the American Corporation Earn the Immortality It Holds So Dear?" in The U.S. Business Corporation: An Institution in Transition (contributing co-author, American Academy of Arts & Sciences, Ballinger Publishing Co., 1988).